 In the Dark.
 At a place where we had not pre-planned to be. haha

 It carries NSN 5820-01-509-9053 as the stock number.
 The US Army did not provide the usual Technical Manual, instead relying upon EF Johnson’s technical manual.
-This in line with the move to using COTS products direct from industry.
+This in line with the move to using COTS products direct from industry when appropriate.

 The PRC-127ef is keypad programmable with many other optional features and accessories.
 A rugged, capable radio here in its element.
 They are long-obsolete now as the modern UHF Squad Radios are available.